Kristina01111000/WordPressTheme/README.md

 To Do:

-	-> figure out tag system -> for weekly topics, can have multiple tags?
-	-> finalize color scheme -> dark green, light green, yellow header, white -> make forum links in class module
+	-> figure out tag system -> for weekly topics can only have one tag -> finalize color scheme -> dark green, light green, yellow header, white -> make forum links in class module
 	-> get monthly topic articles from dr w